Last Updated on

 Simply use pretzel to avoid the hassle

 At the end of the day, you want to be able to provide engaging content for your viewers.
-Depending on the type of content you create, music may not be necessary on your content at all.
+Depending on the type of content you create, music may not be necessary for your content at all.
 Some viewers may actually prefer no music, and will leave your channel if it has it; they prefer listening to their own music with your commentary, or are working and watching.

 So left with that revelation, the choices are obvious: